JacquemontLab/CNV-Annotation/resources/rCNV/README.md

 * **Transcripts not overlapping problematic regions** as defined by UCSC (overlap <50%)

+### Recurrent CNVs identification

+A CNV is flagged has recurrent if it overlaps all the genes in the geneset of a given rCNV_ID (considering only canonical transcripts of protein-coding genes) from resources/rCNV/geneset_per_rCNV.tsv .
+For a given rCNV, its geneset is constructed based on the protein-coding canonical transcripts that it overlaps at 50% (see resources/rCNV/README.md for details).
+If more than one rCNV_ID is identified for a given CNV, then only the one with the largest geneset is kept.

+`report_rCNV_method.pdf` is a short report validating this method based on the frequency of rCNVs observed in the literature and in a legacy approach previously used in the lab.

 #### Scripts used

 - rCNV_in_bed.R : Transforms rCNV coordinates from docs/recurrent_CNV_dataset.xlsx to a BED format.